When will the 2018 certification exams be available?

-The 2017 certification exams will be available as of March 1, 2017.
-They include several new topics, such as questions related to Jenkins 2 and a broader focus on Jenkins Pipeline.
-For a complete overview of the changes, please download the CJE or CCJPE Study Guides made available on this page, above.
+The 2018 certification exams will be available as of March 1, 2018.
+They are based on the 2017 topics with questions related to Jenkins 2 and a broader focus on Jenkins Pipeline.
+For a complete overview of the changes, please download the CJE 2018 or CCJE 2018 Study Guides made available on this page, above.

-I have already passed a 2016 certification exam.
-Do I now have to take the 2017 exam to maintain my certification?
+I have already passed a previous year’s certification exam.
+Do I now have to take the 2018 exam to maintain my certification?

 No. Your certification never expires.
 Your certification indicates the year your certification was obtained.
 It is up to you to decide if/when you would like to get a more current Jenkins certification.
-Please note that the 2017 exams are an evolution from the 2016 certification exams, not a completely new set of exams.
+Please note that the 2018 exams are an evolution from prior years’ certification exams, not a completely new set of exams.
 A significant number of questions are common to exams from both years.
-Therefore, your 2016 certification is still a valid indication that you have mastered core knowledge, skills and Jenkins best practices.
+Therefore, your older certification is still a valid indication that you have mastered core knowledge, skills and Jenkins best practices.

 Who should take the certification exam?

 The Jenkins Engineer is a functional specialist who understands continuous delivery/DevOps best practices and is able to leverage Jenkins features to implement continuous integration and continuous delivery.
-For more details, see this job profile and check out the above study guides.
 The study guides are essential to fully prepare for either test.
+Please check out the above study guides to better understand the scope and depth of these exams.

 How was this job profile defined?